killo3967/Translate-Summary-Field/README.md

 to your language.
 Normally when you scrape the metadata with Comicvine, Bedetheque, Bonelli, FromDucks or any other scrapper plugin you have, the content could be not in you language.
 Beacuse i only know a little English, and i want to know about the comic before reading it.
 I do this plugin to translate this field.

+This plugin not only translates the value of the "Summary" field but also creates a "Custom value" called "Summary_translated" which contains the language to which it is translated.
+With this you can make a Smart List to see for example which ones are not translated or which ones are translated to a certain language.

 As the translation is done by Google, you have to be careful not to go through a large number of comics at once to avoid being banned.

 I am not going to do as other developers do and include the necessary libraries inside plugin.
 What I have done is download python 2.7.0 from: